abdulkhalekmugahed/ParkSketch/README.md

-# ParkSketch: Early Diagnosis of Parkinson’s Disease Using Hand-Drawn Images
+# ParkSketch: Early Diagnosis of Parkinson’s Disease Using Hand-Drawn Images (Graduation Project)

 **ParkSketch** is an AI-powered web application designed to diagnose Parkinson's Disease (PD) through the analysis of hand-drawn images, specifically spirals and waves.
 Leveraging cutting-edge deep learning techniques, including convolutional neural networks (CNNs) and transfer learning, this project aims to facilitate early diagnosis, significantly enhancing patient care and management.